Table of Contents

 Remarks

-Duration – extension: for patent applications filed on or after February 1, 2025, the duration is twenty years, extension not possible.
+Duration – extension: for patent applications filed on or after February 1, 2025, the duration is twenty years.
 Note: under the previous Patents Act patents were granted for sixteen years.

 Trade and Service Marks